Insurgency in Arunachal Pradesh

 The Insurgency in Arunachal Pradesh is a part of the larger Northeast India insurgency involving multiple groups trying to separate from or destabilize the province.
 Because Arunachal Pradesh is a border state, militants sometimes conduct cross border operations to facilitate their activities.
-In addition to the non-state groups operating in the region, since its recapture in the 1962 War, there has been incursions from the Chinese Army in the region further escalating the conflict.
-The conflict has cooled since police arrest of major insurgent leaders.
+In addition to the non-state groups operating in the region, since its recapture in the 1962 War, there have been incursions from the Chinese Army in the region, further escalating the conflict.
+The conflict has cooled since the arrest of major insurgent leaders by the police.
 The insurgency has seen many minor actors in conflict with each other due to ethnic and religious differences.

 Insurgent groups and activities

 The National Liberation Council of Taniland (NLCT), an ethnic separatist group, was active along the Assam – Arunachal Pradesh border.
 The NLCT seeks to establish a separate nation in northeast India known as Taniland for the Tani peoples.
-Their most recent activity was a shooting attack in the neighboring Assam province.
+Their most recent activity was a 2014 shooting attack in neighboring Assam province.

-National Socialist Council of Nagaland is a much larger ethno-nationalist separatist group.
+The National Socialist Council of Nagaland is a much larger ethno-nationalist separatist group.
 It also seeks a separate nation for the Naga peoples known as Greater Nagaland.
-The government of India and the NSCN had been in negotiations since 2001 with various cease-fires declared, and were close to a peace agreement in 2015, but ultimately fell apart.
+The government of India and the NSCN were in successive negotiations since 2001 with various cease-fires declared, and were close to a peace agreement in 2015, but ultimately fell apart.
 They continue operations in camps in the Tirap and Changlang districts.

-United Socialist Council of Arunachal was a minor communist terror organization operating in the province.
+The United Socialist Council of Arunachal was a minor communist terror organization operating in the province.
 It was led by Gangte Tugung until his capture by state police along with much of the USCA leadership on August 10, 2005.
-Tungung had previously been arrested twice but escaped both times.
+Tungung was previously arrested twice but escaped both times.